-> Under GDPR, fees can only be charged for data access if the subject's request is repetitive, excessive or unfounded.
+Under GDPR, companies can only charge fees for data access if the subject's request is repetitive, excessive or unfounded.
 But the burden of proof rests with the data controller.

-Clearly, DSAR fees are intended to be nominal and act as a deterrent to those would seek to frustrate or hinder the usual business operations of a firm, by making vexatious requests.
+Clearly, DSAR fees are intended to be nominal and act as a deterrent to those who would seek to frustrate or hinder the usual business operations by making vexatious requests.

-However, with either option the burden of proof relating to the manifestly unfounded, excessive or repetitive nature of the request lies firmly with the data controller, and when choosing not to reply to a request, the Data Controller must, within one month advise the data subject why, and give them rights of referral to lodge a complaint or refer the matter to the supervising authority.
+However, with either option, the burden of proof relating to the manifestly unfounded, excessive or repetitive nature of the request lies firmly with the data controller.
+When choosing not to reply to a request, the Data Controller must, within one month, advise the data subject why and give them rights of referral to lodge a complaint or refer the matter to the supervising authority.

 Multiple & excessive DSAR requests

-Assuming that the Data Protection Officer (or similar) is responsible for co-ordinating the response, and collating the data supplied from one or more sources in the business, it is a fair and reasonable assumption to make, that a minimum of two people would be involved in a DSAR response.
-At least one hour would be spent dealing with the request do, resulting in a DSAR “earning” the Data Controller a maximum of £12.50 per hour, hardly enough to cover the costs associated to providing the response.
+Assuming that the Data Protection Officer (or similar) is responsible for coordinating the response and collating the data supplied from one or more sources in the business, it is a fair and reasonable assumption that a minimum of two people would be involved in a DSAR response.

 Manifestly unfounded data subject access requests

 When requests are vexatious, the requestor would likely not pay a fee if asked.
-However, they may continue to make DSARs, write letters, send emails or call with the aim of wasting the time and money of the firm.
+However, they may continue to make DSARs, write letters, send emails or call to waste the firm's time and money.
 This approach is often taken by disgruntled customers, who have, in their mind, had their own time and money wasted by the firm.

-Even with GDPR providing a Data Controller with the right to levy a fee in such circumstances, it is unlikely to bring an effective resolution to the problem of the harassing, and pestering activities of someone who is determined to cause disruption.
+Even with GDPR providing a Data Controller with the right to levy a fee in such circumstances.
+Charging a fee is unlikely to bring an effective resolution to the harassing and pestering activities of someone determined to cause disruption.

-It is likely that the subject will still consider their request to be legitimate.
-As the situation is subjective further commentary and/or communication between the parties may be needed, until such time as either the requesting party concedes, or complains to the supervisory authority.
+Likely, the subject will still consider their request to be legitimate.
+As the situation is subjective, further commentary and/or communication between the parties may be needed until either the requesting party concedes or complains to the supervisory authority.
 Hence, doing little to reduce the impact of such vexatious requests.

 ICO DSAR Checklists